pyrsmk/vertical-rhythmic/README.md

 V - With modular scale
 ----------------------

 Vertical-rhythmic is designed to be very flexible.
 A good companion is the well-known [modular-scale](https://github.com/Team-Sass/modular-scale).
-Modular-scale won't change the use of vertical-rhythmic, you just have to modify how you need to set your baseline :
+Modular scale returns a ratio-based `em` value that we're gonna to use for our baseline :

 ```scss
 $ms-base: 1em;